akkadotnet/akka.net/docs/articles/concepts/message-delivery-reliability.md

 will bind your application to local-only deployment: an application may have to be designed differently (as opposed to just employing some message exchange patterns local to some actors) in order to be fit for running on a cluster of machines.
-Our credo is “design once, deploy any way you wish”, and to achieve this you should only rely on The [General Rules](xref:message-delivery-reliability#the-general-rules).
+Our credo is "design once, deploy any way you wish", and to achieve this you should only rely on The [General Rules](xref:message-delivery-reliability#the-general-rules).

 ### Reliability of Local Message Sends